How to file a North Dakota annual report

 North Dakota's annual report updates essential company details with the state, like your principal address, registered agent, and current management roster.
 The Secretary of State uses this information to keep your entity "active" and in good standing, a status that lenders, investors, and large vendors check before doing business with you.

-This filing isn't optional.
-Most registered business entities in North Dakota—corporations, LLCs, nonprofits, limited partnerships, and their foreign counterparts—must submit an annual report through the Secretary of State's FirstStop system.
+This filing is mandatory.
+Most registered business entities in North Dakota, including corporations, LLCs, nonprofits, limited partnerships, and their foreign counterparts, must submit an annual report through the Secretary of State's FirstStop system.
 Sole proprietorships and general partnerships are not required to file annual reports.

 Who must file?